ToxicFrog/doom-mods/README.md

 Attacking a burning enemy gives you a stacking bonus to attack and defence that gradually wears off once you stop.

+## Poison

+Poison is a weak and short-lived damage-over-time effect, but adding more stacks increases both the duration and the damage per second.
+Damage has diminishing returns, but with no upper bound.

+The amount of stacks applied is independent of weapon damage, so it's best used with rapid-fire weapons like the chaingun and plasma rifle.

 ### Poison Shots *(Poison basic upgrade)*

 Shots poison enemies.
-Damage and duration increase as you add stacks; damage has diminishing returns, but duration does not.
 Leveling up the upgrade increases how many stacks are applied per attack.
-The number of stacks applied is independent of the damage you do, so this works best with weak rapid-fire weapons and is less effective with slow, powerful ones.

 ### Weakness *(Poison intermediate upgrade)*